onehouseinc/LakeView/README.md

 >   - **lake:** Name of the lake (optional, defaults to community-lake).
 This can be used to organize tables in the Onehouse console under the format Lake > Database > Table.
 >     - **databases:** List of databases and their respective base paths.
 This can be used to organize tables in the Onehouse console under the format Lake > Database > Table.
 >       - **name:** Database name (optional, defaults to community-db ).
->       - **basePaths:** List of paths which the extractor needs to look into to find hudi tables. the paths can be paths to hudi tables or a path to a directory containing hudi tables.
+>       - **base_paths:** List of paths which the extractor needs to look into to find hudi tables. the paths can be paths to hudi tables or a path to a directory containing hudi tables.
 The paths should start with `s3://` when using S3 or `gs://` when using GCS.

 ### Push Model Configurations
 > [!IMPORTANT]